How to find an expert, reminders, housework system, or cleaning schedule that suits you!

 - Skipper, Domestic Guru: Daily tasks and weekly focus.

 - The Flylady: See Kelly’s Missions on her website or subscribe to her zone calendar to get missions on your calendar each Monday.
 (The instructions there are for Cozi but the link will work for your Google calendar, iCalendar or whatever).
-You can also subscribe to her emails and you’ll get like 20 a day, some of which will be reminders.
+You can also subscribe to her emails and you’ll get like 20 a day, a few of which will be reminders, most of which will be reminders to buy her cleaning products.

 Big programs that ease you into a system with “Baby Steps” (great if you’re overwhelmed and don’t know quite where to start)